How To Introduce Poetry to Kids

 Can you work out which of the titles are real poems and which are pranks?

 - Make a list of strange poem titles like The Ballad of the Turkey and Today the Teacher Farted.
-There are some great titles you could use in our Funny Poem section.
+There are some great titles you could use in our Funny Poems for Kids section.
 Add about the same number of strange sentences that are not poem titles, like "I have no spaghetti" and "Ode to my Dad’s stripy socks".

 - Read the “titles” and have your children guess which ones are poems and which are pranks.